drupalsocialinitiative/social_auth_google/README.txt

 INTRODUCTION
 ------------

-Social Auth Google Module is a Google Authentication integration for Drupal.
+Social Auth Google is a Google authentication integration for Drupal.
 It is based on the Social Auth and Social API projects

 It adds to the site:
  * A new url: /user/login/google.